andrewtheiss/AnimeChainDev/docs/docs/resources/troubleshooting.md

 ---

 !!! tip "Still Stuck?"
-    If you can't find a solution here, join our [Discord community](https://discord.gg/animechain) for real-time help from developers and community members.
+    If you can't find a solution here, join the [DevZuki community](https://t.co/4xlpVFIfDx) for real-time help from developers and community members.
+This documentation is provided by a DevZuki member.

 !!! warning "Security Notice"
     Never share your private keys or seed phrases when asking for help.
 Legitimate support will never ask for this information.